pwa-builder/pwabuilder-windows-chromium-docs/image-recommendations.md

 ## Image recommendations for Windows PWA packages

-Microsoft [recommends](https://docs.microsoft.com/en-us/windows/uwp/design/style/app-icons-and-logos#:~:text=Here%2C%20you%20can%20upload%203%20image%20sizes%20that,Display%20only%20uploaded%20logo%20images%20in%20the%20Store.) you have a 12 images, plus 4 scaled versions (1.25x, 1.5x, 2x, 4x) of each image for different display scale factors. **Each of these images must be in PNG format.**
+Microsoft [recommends](https://docs.microsoft.com/en-us/windows/uwp/design/style/app-icons-and-logos#:~:text=Here%2C%20you%20can%20upload%203%20image%20sizes%20that,Display%20only%20uploaded%20logo%20images%20in%20the%20Store.) you have about ~50 images for your app, covering start menu tiles, different display scales, and smaller target sizes.
+Each of these images must be in PNG format.

-PWABuilder makes this process easier for you: if you have an image with the right dimensions listed in your web manifest, we'll use that.
+PWABuilder makes this process easy for you: if you have an image with the right dimensions listed in your web manifest, we'll use that.
 And if you don't have such an image, we'll generate it for you based on a large square image from your manifest, typically 512x512 as a first choice and 192x192 as a fallback.

+Below you'll find each recommended icon, its dimensions, and purpose in Windows.
+You can [jump down to the summary](https://github.com/pwa-builder/pwabuilder-windows-chromium-docs/blob/master/image-recommendations.md#summary) to find recommended icons sizes.

 #### App icon
 <img src="/images/windows-image-app-icon.png" />